Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Simulation Study

-\item[(ii)] \textbf{EBC} -- In this section, we provide EBC values and lengths of $I_i^\text{N}$ and $I_i^{\text{YL}}$ in the second blocks of Tables \ref{tab: 11} and \ref{tab: 12}.
-In this case, keeping $(\beta, A)$ as fixed, we generate the $(\theta,y)$, and report EBC as the percentage of cases when an EBCI contains the true $\theta$.
-From these values, we observe that both intervals $I_i^\text{N}$ and $I_i^{\text{YL}}$ achieve EBC close to $95\%$.
-This is owing to the fact that both are second-order correct.
-For most cases, both EBCIs have over-coverage, with values slightly more than $95\%$.
-In terms of length, as we have shown theoretically, we also observe empirically that the lengths of $I_i^\text{N}$ and $I_i^{\text{YL}}$ are equivalent, with very little or no difference.
-Hence, overall our simulation studies corroborate with our theoretical findings.
+\paragraph{EBC} -- In this section, we provide EBC values and lengths of $I_i^\text{N}$ and $I_i^{\text{YL}}$ in a similar fashion as in EPC.
+Tables \ref{tab: 11} and \ref{tab4} report values for unbalanced setups S11 and S12 for $m=15$ and $m=30$ respectively.
+Tables \ref{tab: 12} and \ref{tab5} report values for balanced setups S21 and S22 for $m=15$ and $m=30$ respectively.
+In this case, keeping $(\beta, A)$ as fixed, we generate the $(\theta,y)$ in 100 independent iterations and report EBC as the percentage of cases when an EBCI contains the true $\theta$.
+In the unbalanced cases, referring to values in Tables \ref{tab: 11} and \ref{tab4}, we observe that overall both intervals $I_i^\text{N}$ and $I_i^{\text{YL}}$ achieve EBC close to the nominal value, except for under-coverage for $I_i^\text{N}$ in G5 where $D_i$'s are highest compared to the other groups.
+This phenomenon improves as number of areas increases from $m=15$ to $m=30$.
+In the balanced cases, referring to values in Tables \ref{tab: 12} and \ref{tab5}, we observe that both EBCIs have EBC close to nominal levels.
+We also calculate the lengths of the two EBCIs in this section, which are provided in parenthesis alongside EBC values in Tables \ref{tab: 11} to \ref{tab5}.
+We observe from the empirical results that the lengths of $I_i^\text{N}$ and $I_i^{\text{YL}}$ are equivalent, with very little or no difference.
+This supports our theoretical finding that the EBCIs are similar in terms of length.
+Hence, overall our simulation results corroborate with our theoretical findings.